chr15m/pd-ws/README.md

 ### Acknowledgement

-Based on the excellent [pd-websocket server in a patch, by Nicolas Lhommet](https://sourceforge.net/projects/websocketserverinapatch/).
+Based on the excellent [Websocket-Server-in-a-Patch by Nicolas Lhommet](https://sourceforge.net/projects/websocketserverinapatch/).